 A permanently installed propane leak detector alarm is included with your RV.
-It is located low to the ground and typically mounted to kitchen or surrounding cabinets.
+It is located low to the floor and typically mounted to kitchen or surrounding cabinets.
 The device contains an alarm that will sound alerting you to the presence of low levels of potentially dangerous propane gas that may have accumulated.
 It also requires frequent testing to ensure proper function.
+This device has a 5-year end-of-life and must be replaced at that time.
 Please refer to the complete operating instruction manual provided with your owner information packet.